 It is possible that you could get some mixed signals from the market over the next few years with feedlots and processors being less selective in their cattle requirements, firstly just to get numbers to supply their customers but secondly because the high grain prices will limit the prices they can pay for feeder cattle.
 If this does happen, please don't mistake this for a long term trend.
 Just remember the experience of the last 12 - 18 months where those producers, who produced quality cattle, that have a proven track record of consistently meeting market requirements, were the ones that got the best prices.
-If you are in the situation of having reduced your breeding herd, then once the drought breaks you will be in the ideal position to improve your cattle in line with the feeder cattle market you wish to follow.
-Use the information you gain over the next 3 days to make yourself a preferred supplier to the feedlot industry.
+If you are in the situation of having reduced your breeding herd, then as we recover from the drought, you will be in the ideal position to improve your cattle in line with the feeder cattle market you wish to follow.
+Use the information you gain at this workshop to make yourself a preferred supplier to Rangers Valley and for that matter, to other feedlots supplying the high quality long fed Japanese market.